Soultaker (film): Production

 Soultaker was shot in Mobile, Alabama, in five weeks with a budget of $250,000.
 In early 1989, 26-year-old Michael Rissi was hired to direct the film after the previous director left the project.
 Soultaker was his first main feature; he had previously directed the 1987 short film Snake Eyes, part of the anthology movie Terror Eyes Eric Parkinson and Vivian Schilling were involved with.
 Originally reluctant to direct, Rissi decided to join after being interested in filming a movie involving parallel universes.
 Rissi's contributions to the film resulted in its being released as "A Michael Rissi Film" for both the promotional material and film credits.
 Production wrapped in July 1989.
-Action International Pictures bought the movie, which became their biggest movie at that time.
+Action International Pictures bought the movie, which became its biggest movie at that time.

 Problems mounted during production.
 During the filming of the car-crash scene, the car could not be started, causing the loss of a half-day's production.
 In an interview with Femme Fatales, Vivian Schilling noted that almost a third of the script had to be re-written because of time and money constraints.
 Schilling later wrote an article for the magazine about a scene added by investors and the film crew, in which she was asked to appear naked.
 Despite claims it would increase sales for the film, Schilling avoided appearing nude in the scene.